clzhang359/Kinova-Arm---Adjustable-Output-with-LM317/README.md

 # PCB for Adjusting the Voltage Output from the Kinova Arm with an LM317
-_Last Updated: 2025/05/02
+_This repo was made by Connie L. Zhang at Georgia Tech at the SAFE Robotics Lab as a part of the Farmhand Project._

-This repo was made by Connie L. Zhang at Georgia Tech at the SAFE Robotics Lab as a part of the Farmhand Project._
+_Last Updated: 2025/05/02_

 The 24V output of the Kinova Arm was too much for the microscope's motor (12V/1.5A), so the LM317 was applied to decrease the output voltage.
 This specific device was chosen since (a) it was available at the HIVE makerspace and (b) I have used this in a previous class.